Airbornharsh/A2Rok/local-server/README.md

 ## A2Rok CLI

-Tunneling helper to expose your local HTTP server to the internet.
+Tunneling helper to expose your local HTTP/HTTPS and WebSocket servers to the internet.

 ### Installation